NomicFoundation/slang/documentation/public/user-guide/npm-package/how-to-parse-a-file/index.md

 In this guide, we'll walk you through the process of parsing a Solidity file using Slang.
 See [Installation](../#installation) on how to install Slang.

-A file has to be parsed according to a specific Solidity [version](../../../solidity-specification/supported-versions/).
+A file must be parsed according to a specific Solidity [version](../../../solidity-specification/supported-versions/).
 The version has to be explicitly specified and is not inferred from the source.
 To selectively parse parts of the source code using different versions, e.g. when the contract across multiple files has been flattened, you need to do that manually.

 ## Using the NPM package